 - Enterprise for Equity – microloans of up to $25,000 for low-income borrowers.
 Borrowers qualify for larger subsequent loans each time they pay off previous ones.
 Washington State

 - Slow Money is an investment movement inspired by the Slow Food movement.
 Their principles include learning “to invest as if food, farms and fertility mattered… [connecting] investors to the places where they live, creating vital relationships and new sources of capital for small food enterprises.”
-See also Slow Money NW for our local chapter, or explore Credibles, an online crowdfunding service of Slow Money that’s currently being tested in New York and California, as well as Salem’s local investment group, Salem Sharks.
+See also Slow Money NW for our local chapter, or Cascadia Foodshed Funding Project, a collaboration of foundation and individual impact investors that makes loans and grants to food and farming businesses, as well as Salem’s local investment group, Salem Sharks.
 For inspiration from elsewhere, see Northern California’s Slow Money chapter or the small-scale, bottom-up solutions and very successful loan program in North Carolina.

 - Local Investing Opportunities Network (LION) – a community group based in Port Townsend, WA that has implemented numerous local investment projects.

 - Springboard Innovation – a Portland-based non-profit with a mission to nurture community-led change.
 HATCH, a social entrepreneurship incubator, is one of their projects.

 - Natural Investments LLC – a very innovative financial advisory firm.
 Contact Malaika Maphalala at 503.915.0090.

 - Fledge LLC – an intensive business incubation and low-cost loan program, Seattle.

 - Local Dollars, Local Sense: How to Shift your Money from Wall Street to Main Street and Achieve Real Prosperity – a book.

 - See Friends of Family Farmers’ Business Resources>>